 Brown, Copertino, Corley, Craney, de Mulder Rougvie, Duarte, Ellsworth, Gulick, Iñiguez, Jones, Kapadia, Marin-Hernandez, Morales, Ndhlovu, Nixon, Petraitis, Powell, Saito, Salvatore, Satlin, Singh, Soave, Vorkas, Westblade, Walsh, Wilkin

 Drs.
-Corley and Ndhlovu collaborated with colleagues from OHSU describe virological and immunological consequences of disruption of the CCL5/RANTES-CCR5 pathway in critical COVID-19 (pre-print published).
+Corley and Ndhlovu collaborated with colleagues from OHSU describe virological and immunological consequences of disruption of the CCR5 pathway in critical COVID-19 (published in International Journal of Infectious Diseases).

 Mr. Copertino and Drs. de Mulder Rougvie, Duarte, Gulick, Nixon and Wilkin reported on antiretroviral drug activity and potential for pre-exposure prophylaxis against COVID-19 and HIV infection (pre-print published).

 Drs.
-Craney, Salvatore, ad Westblade collaborated with colleagues from the Department of Physiology on the characterization of COVID-19 isolates in NYC and the development of a novel diagnostic method (pre-print published).
+Craney, Salvatore, ad Westblade collaborated with colleagues from the Department of Physiology on the characterization of COVID-19 isolates in NYC and the development of a novel diagnostic method (published in Cell).

 Drs.
 Craney, Satlin, and Westblade in collaboration with additional colleagues from the Department of Pathology compared two high-throughput reverse transcription-PCR systems for SARS-CoV-2 (published in the Journal of Clinical Microbiology).